 Assistance is provided for free.

-Free parking at all car parks is available for the holders of the ZTP (severe health disability) card and the ZTP/P (severe health disability requiring special assistance) card twice a day at maximum.
-You will be provided with the exit ticket in the control centre in PC Comfort after you present your ID card.
+Free parking at all car parks is available for the holders of the ZTP/P (severe health disability requiring special assistance) card twice a day at maximum.
+You will be provided with the exit ticket in the control centre in PC COMFORT after you present your ID card.

-Free parking does not apply to the VIP parking zone in the PC Comfort car park.
+Free parking does not apply to the PC PREMIUM parking zone in the PC COMFORT car park.

 Taxi service for disabled persons is provided by the Prague Airport’s partner Taxi Praha